dominiksalvet/gim/INSTALLERS.md

 * All arguments stated above are **delivered automatically by gim**.
 * A prefix argument represents a suggested installation directory path for Git projects.
 If a Git project respects the prefix, gim can perform both global and local installations.
+* Gim also exports environment variables that can be used in any installer as stated in the [*CONTROL.md*](CONTROL.md) file.